Hypothyroidism is what happens when your thyroid gland is not producing enough thyroid hormone and your body feels sluggish.

 Can diet or any complementary therapies help thyroid issues?

-- In general, the are no randomized controlled trials demonstrating that diet or any complementary therapies significantly alter thyroid function or successfully treat thyroid cancer, hypothyroidism or hyperthyroidism.
+- In general, there are no randomized controlled trials demonstrating that diet or any complementary therapies significantly alter thyroid function or successfully treat thyroid cancer, hypothyroidism or hyperthyroidism.

 The levels of thyroid hormone circulating in the body fluctuate normally during pregnancy.
 However, maternal hypothyroidism during pregnancy can develop, most commonly from Hashimoto’s disease.